 - Changing or selecting difficulty is very meta-game and may take the player out of the game because it often doesn’t relate to the theme.
 You can get around this problem by trying to explain difficulty options away thematically (maybe you have a guardian angel throughout the game that you can tell to make the game easier).

 That being said, difficulty levels may be appropriate for your game.
 If you choose to use difficulty levels for your game, be careful you don’t fall into their pitfalls.
+Here’s some advice for creating a hard mode using Kingdom Hearts 2 as an example.

 Use various metrics of the player’s skill level to dynamically tailor challenges in the game to their skill level.
 Often dynamic difficulty is a form of negative feedback.
 This can be very complicated to get right.
 Players who notice you do this could manipulate the difficulty.